andre1ka2010/catppuccin-mocha-lavender-hyprland-arch/README.md

-# 💜 Catppuccin Lavender Hyprland Dotfiles
+# Catppuccin Lavender Hyprland Dotfiles

-So it's just a Hyprland dotfiles setup based on **Catppuccin Mocha (Lavender)** theme by a newbie.
-I will be happy to get any commits!
+So it's just a Hyprland dotfiles setup based on **Catppuccin Mocha (Lavender)** theme by a newbie will be happy to get any commits

-## Dependencies
+## Installation

 Download and install dependencies: